xyzroe/XZG-MT/README.md

 - web-page/ — The web frontend.
 Contains source TypeScript, build scripts, favicon and static assets.
 - bridge/ - The small Go app that bridges WebSocket ↔ TCP, supports mDNS discovery and exposing local serial ports as TCP servers.
 - xzg-multi-tool-addon/ — Home Assistant add-on wrapper for `bridge`.
+- docs - Folder consisting the documentation about this project.
 - LICENSE — License for the whole repository (MIT).
 - repository.json — repository metadata.